awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

 We'll implement a simple activity worker that drives a single activity.

 #.
-Open your text editor and create the file :filename:`ActivityWorker.java`, adding a package
+Open your text editor and create the file :file:`ActivityWorker.java`, adding a package
    declaration and imports according to the :ref:`common steps <swf-hello-common>`.

 #.
 Add the :classname:`ActivityWorker` class to the file, and give it a data member to hold a SWF